Audit and Feedback

 Improving Antibiotic Prescribing in Primary Care

-Audit and Feedback (A&F) is a quality improvement strategy that involves measuring of professional performance, with results subsequently provided to clinicians and/or their teams to encourage positive change in clinical practice.
-A&F has been rigorously studied and shown to improve antibiotics prescribing in primary care as demonstrated by this systematic review and meta-analysis of 56 randomized controlled trials.
+Audit and Feedback (A&F) is a quality improvement strategy that involves measuring professional performance, with results subsequently provided to clinicians and/or their teams to encourage positive change in clinical practice.
+A&F has been rigorously studied and shown to improve antibiotic prescribing in primary care, as demonstrated by this systematic review and meta-analysis of 56 randomized controlled trials.

 Canadian ANtibiotic prescribing feedback initiative: Building a national framework to combat AntiMicrobial Resistance in primary care (CANBuild-AMR)